CONTENTS

 - This may be intentionally used to boost the level of protease inhibitors.

-- May double isavuconazole levels.
+- May double the levels of isavuconazole.

 - 🛑 PAXLOVID (nirmatrelvir/ritonavir; strong, irreversible).